 Duffy, who finished with a game-high 24 points, led the way by going 17-for-19 from the free throw line.

-"(Northeastern) was pushing up so much defensively that they kind of took away our outside shooting, so we were forced
+"(Northeastern) was pushing up so much defensively that they kind of took away our outside shooting, so we were forced to drive the lane," Duffy said.
+"Fortunately, we made the free throws."

 "I think our average at the line is improving throughout the season," head coach Nate Brodbeck added.
 "I thought we did a great job of getting to the line.
 Our goal is to get over 20 free throws.
 We did that well, and I thought Duffy did a good job of penetrating and getting fouled."